klippa-app/go-pdfium/README.md

     * Get all document bookmarks
     * Get plain text of a page
     * Get structured text of a page (text, angle, position, size, font information)
-    * Render 1 or multiple pages into a Go `image.Image` using either DPI or pixel size
+    * Render 1 or multiple pages from 1 or multiple documents into a Go `image.Image` using either DPI or pixel size
-    * Render the image above directly as a jpeg or png into a file path or byte array
+    * Use the same render instructions to render the image directly as a jpeg or png into a file path or byte array
     * Get page size in either points or pixel size (when rendered in a specific DPI)
+    * Get the point to pixel ratio when rendering or extracting text (to determine the positions when rendering into an image)

 ## pdfium